ME-ICA/tedana/docs/governance.rst

 Maintainer
-  A Contributor responsible for the long term health of the project and the community.
+  A Contributor is responsible for the long term health of the project and the community.
 Maintainers have additional authority (see `Decision Making Process`_) helping them to resolve conflicts and increase the pace of the development when necessary.
   Any maintainer can self-remove themselves.
 Any contributor can become a